inorangestylee/shop_checkout/README.md

 This is my second attempt at "just for fun" with c++.
 This programme was implemented, as part of my homework at cpp course.

-This program is an emulation of a discounted checkout in a shop and was implemented as part of a cpp course I'm currently taking.
+This program is an emulation of a discounted checkout in a shop.
 It was written in several approaches for a total of 20+ hours in my spare time.

 ## Task